nebius/nebius-architect-solution-library/kubernetes/terraform/kubernetes-training-kuberay/README.md

-# Kubernetes for Training in Nebius AI with ray-cluster operator
+# Kubernetes for Training in Nebius AI with kuberay operator

 ## Features